LennyPhoenix/Arkius/README.md

 An open source project.

-Arkius will be a top-down roguelite shooter, it has been in development since 06/02/2020.
+~~Arkius will be a top-down roguelite shooter, it has been in development since 06/02/2020.~~

+Arkius is now abandoned, maybe at some point I will revive it?

+RIP: 06/02/2020 - 21/09/2020 (Last Commit, Jank-Rewrite)

 ## Links